 What are Biodiversity Areas?

 Biodiversity Areas are areas of parks and green spaces that are managed for the benefit of wildlife.
-There are over 40 of these areas across Conwy which are managed by Conwy County Borough Council with the support of Community and Town Councils.
-The grassland areas are managed as a 'meadow', allowing the grass to grow long in the spring and summer.
-We then cut it after the flowers have set seed in late summer.
+There are more than 75 of these areas across Conwy which are managed by Conwy County Borough Council with the support of Community and Town Councils.
+Look out for wooden posts with a pink common knapweed flower symbol, marking these areas.

 Why are meadow areas so good for wildlife?

-- Wild flowers have a chance to grow and flower during the summer
+- Wild flowers have a chance to grow and flower during the summer.

-- The flowers attract insects such as bees and butterflies to pollinate them
+- The flowers attract insects such as bees and butterflies to pollinate them.

-- After pollination, the plants can then set seed and return next year
+- After pollination, the plants can then set seed and return next year.

-- Gradually, over time, the grassland will become richer in meadow flower
+- Gradually, over time, the grassland will become richer in meadow flower.

-- Butterflies lay their eggs in meadows, and caterpillars feed on the long grass
+- Butterflies lay their eggs in meadows, and caterpillars feed on the long grass.

-- Seed eating birds, such as goldfinches, have plenty of food in meadows
+- Seed eating birds, such as goldfinches, have plenty of food in meadows.

 Other practices and initiatives that help conserve and enhance biodiversity in our parks and green spaces

-- Recycling of green waste
+- Recycling green waste.

-- Sustainable woodland management
+- Sustainable woodland management.

-- Habitat creation and management - woodland plantings, hedge planting, pond creation and regeneration
+- Habitat creation and management - woodland plantings, hedge planting, pond creation and regeneration.